koriandrei/markdown-cv/index.md

 * Developing base features and systems, including gameplay networking
 * Managing a growing team of programmers
-* Code and game design documentation review
+* Implementing responsive network synchronized movement and animations
 * Communicating with technical and non-technical teams
 * Integrating with internal backend